AsleyR/AsleyR/README.md

 <!-- Bio -->

 <p>
 I am just a guy learning to code.
-If I'm not learning something new, or working on some side projects, I'm chilling with a cup of coffee by my side.
+If I'm not learning something new, or working on some side projects, I'm chilling with a cup of coffee by my side ☕️.
 Open to hang out or discuss business, feel free to reach me out either way.

-Currently a python and back-end web developer, working towards becoming a full stack web developer 💪
+Python and back-end web developer, working towards becoming a full stack web developer 💪

 </p>
 <br>